 Touch-me-not: They are aloof; do not take any close interest except complying with organizational routines.
 Just sitting in the chair of a leader!

 Inspirational: They work with people closely; they argue where required; they listen where there is merit; they lift the entire team to next level.

 Breeding Loyalty: They are nice to those who listen to them; they are vindictive towards others; “you be loyal to me and I will take care of you”

 Having listed down the types of leaders, Ranjan started replaying in his mind which type of leader he clicked well with.
 And interestingly, his mind also started judging Mohan’s leadership style and why he is finding it difficult to work with him.

 It is important to reflect on yourself as a person and see which leadership style works best.
 For example, there could be some people who may say we need bosses like Mohan who creates a sense of urgency and pushes people for something higher.
 What if Ranjan did not like it?

-After all, the leadership style that brings the best out of you may not work for Ranjan!
+After all, the leader that brings the best out of you may not work for Ranjan!

 Excerpts from the article – Who owns your career